Strictly Come Dancing 2020 guide | From when it's back to latest news

 Here's everything you need to know as the show returns for another series

-Strictly fever is well and truly here, with a new series of the BBC One show expected to begin in October.
+Strictly fever is well and truly here, with a new series of the BBC One show confirmed to begin on Saturday 24th October, preceded by a launch show on Saturday 17th October.

 Despite the producers having to go to great lengths in order to meet government guidelines the BBC recently confirmed this year’s show will have a studio audience.